programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *This section will describe how to create pages and blog posts on your website.*

 **Pages** and **posts** are just two types of written content that's styled differently.
 Pages are content (like an "About" page) that isn't organized or displayed chronologically, but might be included in your website's main menu; posts are meant to be used for content best organized by publication date.
-The URLs for pages and posts are also different by default (although you can change this): page URLs look like *MySite.com/about/*, while post URLs look like *MySite.com/2016/02/29/my-post-title.html.*
+The URLs (links) for pages and posts are also different by default (although you can change this): page URLs look like *MySite.com/about/*, while post URLs look like *MySite.com/2016/02/29/my-post-title.html.*

 #### Authoring in Markdown <a id="section5-1"></a>